An open letter from the Soil-Plant-Atmosphere (SPA) Research Laboratory to all communities that we intersect

 - To maintain a growth mindset and to create a mechanism to assess our progress and hold ourselves accountable for these actions;

-As for the broader scientific community, we reiterate the opinion of our colleagues whose expertise covers issues of justice by we urging you to recognize five critical points:
+As for the broader scientific community, we acknowledge that there are also many hurdles in academia for other minorities, including students and staff with visible or invisible disabilities.
+As a group, we strive to accommodate special needs in our classroom and laboratory as a way to foster diversity and inclusion.
+For the particular issue of systemic racism, here we reiterate the opinion of our colleagues whose expertise covers issues of justice by we urging you to recognize five critical points:

 1) Improving the participation of underrepresented groups is not only a matter of justice, but also a necessary step towards building a better scientific process.
 Diversity is “the strongest predictor of a field’s impact”1; yet, the proportion of African Americans, Hispanics and Native Americans completing science BS, MS, and PhD degrees is lower than that of the overall population2.
 A coherent picture emerging from data is that lasting positive change is possible.
 Decades of activism to address gender inequality have demonstrably benefitted society3, as the increasing representation of women enhanced the impact of the entire scientific community4.
 We still have a long way to go with respect to equality in racial and ethnic backgrounds (especially for women)5, but concerted action has the potential to solve many of the injustices that we face in academia.